Find Affordable College Courses

 Denver, CO

-With a ranking of #8, Regis University did quite well on this year’s best schools for finance and financial management students.
-Regis U is a medium-sized private not-for-profit school located in the large city of Denver.
+Regis University did quite well in this year’s ranking of the best schools for finance and financial management students.
+It came in at #8 on the list.
+Regis U is a moderately-sized private not-for-profit school located in the large city of Denver.

 After completing their degree, finance graduates from Regis U carry an average student debtload of $45,212.